martinpoljak/linux-ec2/README.md

     Server = https://downloads.sourceforge.net/project/archlinux-ec2/repo/x86_64

 It includes also binary packages of other EC2 related tools from AUR.
-For use ithe kernel at i686, please, build your own.
+For use the kernel at `i686`, please, build your own.
 At this time, I haven't available reasonable build machine for regular `i686` building.